 Calle Larios also serves as the canvas for a truly extraordinary light show that leaves onlookers in awe.
 The lights dance to the rhythm of joyful music, creating a harmonious experience that's bound to fill your heart with happiness.

-The spectacular light and sound show in Calle Larios will take place three times a day, at 6.30pm, 8.00pm and 10.00pm (except on the 24th and 31st December).
+The spectacular light and sound show in Calle Larios is scheduled to begin on 30th November and will take place three times a day, at 6.30pm, 8.00pm and 10.00pm (except on 24th and 31st December).

 And what’s a Christmas light show without music?
 You’ll bop along to festive classics and instrumental music.
-On the playlist this year are We wish you a Merry Christmas, Carol of the Bells by Pentatonix, Navidad Épica and Hacía Belén van una Burra, and (of course) Jingle Bells by the Johann Strauss Orchestra.
+On the 2023 playlist were We wish you a Merry Christmas, Carol of the Bells by Pentatonix, Navidad Épica and Hacía Belén van una Burra, and (of course) Jingle Bells by the Johann Strauss Orchestra.

-For the first time, you’ll also get a taste of traditional Malagan music on 27th and 28th December, 27 and 28, when verdiales (a typical flamenco style of music from the province of Malaga) will be played.
+For the first time, in 2023, we also got a taste of traditional Malagan music when verdiales (a typical flamenco style of music from the province of Malaga) was played.
+This returns in 2024 and you can enjoy this traditional music on the 23th, 25th, 26th, 27th and 28th December 2024.

-A new highlight in 2023 is the decorations and lights along Alameda Principal which will be transformed into a “luminous forest” with an interlaced system of lights that will decorate the ficus trees.
+Once again, Alameda Principal will be transformed into a “enchanted forest” with an interlaced system of lights that decorate the ficus trees.

 In addition to the lights, there are traditionally five Christmas trees to look out for: on Plaza de la Marina, Plaza de la Constitución (here you can go “inside” the tree), Plaza del Obispo (this tree looks magical at night next to the illuminated Cathedral façade), Plaza de Enrique García Herrera (on the square to the west of Calle San Juan) and in Huelin Park, lighting up the lake.